lauraweindorf/star-registry-notary-service/README.md

 When the validation window expires, the request is removed from the memory pool, requiring a re-submit starting from the beginning of the process.

-Once the user's blockchain identity and message signature has been verified, the request to register and notarize a Star can be submitted and recorded for all time!
+After signing the message and submitting for verification, the user has 1800 seconds to submit the Star for registration on the blockchain.

+A successful Star registration is recorded for all time!

 ## Getting Started